HIPAA Compliance Checklist: Learn the Requirements to Become HIPAA Compliant

 Parallels RAS Helps Organizations Requiring HIPAA Compliance

-Improving accessibility.
-Parallels RAS provides secure access to desktops, applications and patient data from any device, at any time, from any location, thus improving PHI accessibility to clinicians.
+Parallels RAS provides secure access to desktops, applications, and patient data from any device, at any time, from any location, improving PHI accessibility to clinicians.
 Full redundancy offered by load balancing ensures that downtime is reduced while providing a seamless end-user experience.

-Enhancing security.
 With the use of Parallels RAS, you can provide medical staff with compliant, secure, on-the-go access to PHI.
-Security measures such as multifactor authentication, customized policies, and advanced filtering are put into place to provide compliance with the HIPAA Security Rule.
+Security measures such as multifactor authentication, customized policies, and advanced filtering are implemented to comply with the HIPAA Security Rule.
 Since all the data is stored centrally, monitoring the data is easier, thus making it possible to conform to HIPAA and other medical guidelines.

-Enabling mobility.
-Be it a mobile device, Chromebook, MacBook or Windows desktop, Parallels RAS allows every endpoint to access healthcare and diagnostic desktop applications easily.
+Be it a mobile device, Chromebook, MacBook, or Windows desktop, Parallels RAS allows every endpoint to access healthcare and diagnostic desktop applications easily.
 Therefore medical staff can respond to emergencies quickly by receiving real-time updates and alerts on the go.

-Single pane of glass.
 Medical administrators can manage the entire infrastructure from a centralized console.
-This ensures that monitoring resources, managing connected devices, defining security policies, and providing helpdesk assistance is extremely easy.
+This ensures that monitoring resources, managing connected devices, defining security policies, and providing helpdesk assistance are straightforward.

 Download the 30-day trial of Parallels RAS today!